John Worboys: Proposed release and legal challenge

 In November 2018, it was announced that Worboys would remain in prison.

-Further charges
+Further convictions

 On 1 May 2019, Worboys was charged with four further sexual offences alleged to have occurred between 2000 and 2008, following a review of evidence by the Crown Prosecution Service.
 A hearing date was set for 23 May.
-In June 2019 he admitted the attacks on four women.
+In June 2019 he admitted the attacks on four women: